Included In All LLC Packages

 Tallahassee, FL 32301

-4. Creating Your Florida LLC Operating Agreement
+4. Create Your Florida LLC Operating Agreement

 An operating agreement should address the following areas:

-5. Getting You Federal Tax ID Number
+5. Getting You Federal Tax ID Number (EIN)

-A Federal Tax ID Number is your LLC’s version of a social security number.
-It is used primarily for tax purposes, but most banks will require you to have one when you open a business account.
+An EIN is your LLC’s version of a social security number.
+It is used primarily for LLC tax purposes, but most banks will require you to have one when you open a business bank account.
 Also, when you apply for certain licenses and permits, the agencies to which you apply may require an EIN.
 You can easily obtain an EIN even as a foreign LLC.

-Via FAX or Mail
+Via Fax or Mail

 Forms must contain all requested information and responsible entities must be eligible for a new EIN.
 If your application meets these criteria, you will receive your EIN.
-Faxed forms should be processed within four days, and you should receive your EIN via a fax to the fax number that you listed on your application.
-If you mail your completed form, the processing time is four weeks.
+Faxed forms should be processed within four days, and you should receive your EIN via fax to the fax number that you listed on your application.
+If you mail your completed form, the processing time by mail is four weeks.

 LLC Formations will gladly complete this application for you.

-6. Filing the LLC Florida Annual Report
+Filing Your LLC Florida Annual Report

 The annual report must meet the following criteria: